diaspora-orm/diaspora/README-jsdoc.md

 # API documentation

-Welcome on the API documentation of AltEnter.
+Welcome on the API documentation of Diaspora.

 ## <a href="#modules-architecture" id="modules-architecture">Modules architecture</a>